krusta4711/aoc2022/README.md

 **Day 8**

 A good old grid/matrix exercise by Advent of Code.
 I don't like to use hundreds of loops in loops.
 Additionally accessing a grid/matrix in a loop can drive one crazy when using `i` and `j` as loop indeces and `+` and `-` to navigate and borders have to be taken into account.
 So I tried a different solution this time.
 I didn't fill the grid with integers but with instances of my own class `Tree` which all know their siblings.
 In that class I used recursion to calculate the solutions.
 So I didn't have to mess around with indices and borders.
 My Tree class can maybe still be slimed down a bit.
 Using a Non-Tree instance instead of `null` might be cool too.
 But time was over.
+Edit: I implemented the Non-Tree version later.
+Makes the code better to read and I got rid of the nulls.

 ---